-You should also submit copies of any agreements on authorship (required by the Authorship of Research Outputs Policy) with the book.
+You should also submit copies of any agreements on authorship (required by the Research Authorship and Outputs Policy) with the book.

 Refer to Section A, 6 above for more information regarding copyright applicable only to the version of the thesis for publication, following examination.